7th Grade Pre-AP Algebra Open House

 I join all the other Academy teachers in the promise that we will make every effort to provide the exceptional academic program that is part of our school’s mission.
 We understand that you send your boys to the Academy because it is a safe, secure place to receive rigorous training in all of the important disciplines as well as the best place for boys to learn to become leaders, and we feel compelled to live up to your expectations.

 I am excited about beginning another year teaching math at the Academy.
 There is nothing else I would rather be doing.
-This is my 14th year teaching math at the Academy and my 35th year teaching advanced math to 7th and 8th graders in San Antonio.
+I have been teaching math at the Academy since 2005, and teaching advanced math to 7th and 8th graders in San Antonio since 1984.

 According to Henry Ford, “Thinking is the hardest work there is, which is probably the reason why so few engage in it”.
 I want you to consider me as your sons’ personal trainer in Algebra I Pre-AP.
 I am here to push them to do all they can to be the best they can be in mathematics at a level that is beyond what they would experience in any other school.
 The Pre in Pre-AP means that I am here to help your sons Pre-pare for the rigors of AP mathematics in high school.
 Whether in physical or mental training there is little growth without a little pain.
 But remember that pain is temporary while learning lasts a lifetime.
 And the joy of learning and of overcoming obstacles helps to instill a solid work ethic in our students.

 Before December I will be preparing your sons for the math portion of the SAT.
 I encourage you to sign them up for the December test date so they will have maximum opportunity to use what I teach them to do the best that they can do on that test.